gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 You can read more about the configurations you’ll use in the `serverless.yml` file in the repo you just cloned or in the Serverless docs.

-## Configure serverless with your AWS credentials
+# Configuring serverless with your AWS credentials

 Configure serverless with your AWS credentials so you can make updates on AWS through the serverless tools with this command: